-Line 7 - Enter 50% of the total medical expenses paid, not compensated by insurance or otherwise, exceeding 3% of your adjusted gross income.
+Line 7 - Enter 50% of the total medical expenses paid not compensated by insurance or in any other form, that exceeds 3% of your adjusted gross income.

 Medical expenses are:

 - professional services rendered by physicians, dentists, radiologists, clinical pathologists, surgeons, nurses or hospitals, within or outside Puerto Rico, and - 2) health or accident insurance premiums.